Anunth-R/Fast-Robots/lab1.md

 ## Continuously Sending Messages

 An important piece of information about our bluetooth setup is the rate at which information can be sent to our computer from the Artemis.
-To do this, I wrote a DATA_LOOP command that loops for 5 seconds.
-In each interation of the loop, the Artemis board sends the current time and message number to Python.
-The notification handler defined previously picks up these messages and prints them.
-During 5 seconds, 138 messages were outputted indicating a transmition rate of around 28 messages/sec.
+To do this, I wrote a while loop that continuously sends timestamp messages for 5 seconds.
+The notification handler picks up these messages and prints them.
+During 5 seconds, 138 messages were outputted (28 messages/sec).

 On the Arduino side:

 ![image](https://github.com/user-attachments/assets/bd82f941-4039-485c-81ba-8c5ab4f4a7dd)

-On the Python side (only part of the messages shown):
+On the Python side:

 ![image](https://github.com/user-attachments/assets/0e26726c-9b4e-41ba-a9b0-ae818a269fe8)